RoadieHQ/marketing-site/content/blog/modeling-software-backstage/index.md

 ## Adding libraries

-Components can be composed of other components.
+Components can depend other components.
 For example, our Passenger Backend has two important libraries installed into it.
 The Core Queuing Library is used to pass jobs over a shared queuing service and the Core Auth Module is used to authenticate incoming requests.

 ![two boxes have been added under the box that already existed.
 They represent libraries and are connected by arrows.](./libraries.png)